 Develop basic translation skills for use in your daily work.
 Includes reference materials for further exploration.
-Fall 2022 dates now confirmed.
-Register by Sept.
-30 and save $60!
+Register by April 7th and Save $60!

 You’re an interpreter.
 Yet people ask you to translate documents.
 How can you translate them professionally?
 Should you?

 This two-day workshop for Spanish and French interpreters who work in medical, educational and social services settings will help you develop basic translation skills.
 You’ll learn what to translate—and not to translate.
 By exploring and practicing the professional translation process, you’ll learn about important tools for translation, revision and research.
 Then you will be able to: